 Here in La Trinidad, it has been stormy, wet, and cold.
-My husband was unfortunate enough to get caught in a few downpours while riding 270 kilometers from Manila to Baguio on Thursday.
+My companion was unfortunate enough to get caught in a few downpours while riding 270 kilometers from Manila to Baguio on Thursday.

-To celebrate his birthday, which had passed two days earlier while he was away, I booked a room for us at Grand Sierra Pines Hotel and left our daughter with some friends.
-After having been on the motorcycle since 4 AM, my husband met me here for lunch and a much-needed 24-hour break
+To celebrate his birthday, which had passed two days earlier while he was away, I booked a room for us at Grand Sierra Pines Hotel and left my daughter with friends.
+After having been on the motorcycle since 4 AM, my companion met me here for lunch and a much-needed 24-hour break

 I booked the room on Agoda.com, which is what I’ve used to book most of our hotel staycations and beach resort holidays in the Philippines.
 I quickly found a room at Sierra Pines, a 4-star hotel with high ratings, for about $65 including the service charge.